Harmologa sanguinea

 Harmologa sanguinea is a species of moth of the family Tortricidae.
 This species was first described by Alfred Philpott in 1915.
-It is endemic to New Zealand and has been observed the southern parts of the South Island including Fiordland, Southland and Otago.
+It is endemic to New Zealand and has been observed in the southern parts of the South Island including Fiordland, Southland and Otago.
 Larvae feed on species of Veronica and adults are on the wing in November to March.

 Taxonomy

 This species was first described by Alfred Philpott in 1915 using specimens collected at using specimens collected at Cleughearn Peak in the Hunter Mountains at around 3000 ft. in January.
 George Hudson described and illustrated this species in his 1928 publication The butterflies and moths of New Zealand.'
 The male holotype is held at the New Zealand Arthropod Collection.